xabou/query/readme.md

 # Abandoned

 All good things come to an end.
-Thanks everyone for utilizing this package :)
+Thanks everyone for using this package :)

 # Laravel Query